Texas sand, pipeline constraints dog Wisconsin frac mines

 Kent Syverson, an industry consultant and chair of the geology department at UW-Eau Claire, said depleted sand budgets have also contributed to a slow-down in drilling.

-“There’s kind of a normal slow-down that occurs at the end ot the year,” he said.
+“There’s kind of a normal slow-down that occurs at the end of the year,” he said.

 While Wisconsin mines cannot compete with Texas mines on price, Syverson said they may hold some market share based on the quality of the sand, and are well positioned to serve other regions like Canada, North Dakota and Appalachia.